yellowdog/python-examples/README.md

 When a Task is executed by a Worker on a Node, its required files are downloaded from the Object Store prior to Task execution.
 Any file listed in the `inputs` for a Task is assumed to be required, along with any additional files specified in the `verifyAtStart` and `verifyWait` lists.
 Files specified using the `inputsOptional` property are optionally downloaded from the Object Store.
 (Note that a file should only appear in one of these four lists, otherwise `yd-submit` will return an error.)

-When a Task is started by the Agent, its working directory has a pattern something like:
+When a Task is started by the Agent, its working directory has a pattern like:

 `/var/opt/yellowdog/agent/data/workers/ydid_task_D0D0D0_68f5e5be-dc93-49eb-a824-1fcdb52f9195_1_1`

-(`ydid_task_D0D0D0_68f5e5be-dc93-49eb-a824-1fcdb52f9195_1_1` is an ephemeral directory that is removed after the Task finishes and any outputs have been uploaded.)
+Where `ydid_task_D0D0D0_68f5e5be-dc93-49eb-a824-1fcdb52f9195_1_1` is an ephemeral directory that is removed after the Task finishes (or fails) and any nominated outputs have been uploaded.

 Files that are downloaded by the Agent prior to Task execution are located as follows: